tihomir-kit/sesior/README.md

  * Run RunNode.sh to start the SESIOR.Node portion of the application (uses [Nodemon](https://github.com/remy/nodemon))
  * Run RunSPA.sh to start the SESIOR.SPA portion of the application
  * If you're running Windows, you can add SESIOR.SPA/app to IIS and run it that way
-   * make sure to add your SESIOR.SPA hostname to SESIOR.Node/config.js allowed CORS origins
+   * make sure to set your SESIOR.SPA hostname in SESIOR.Node/config.js as allowed CORS origins
  * If you're running *NIX, read [this](http://stackoverflow.com/questions/17451834/angularjs-node-js-expressjs-application-integration-issue)

 ### Deleting node_modules directory on Windows